The Road to Explainability is Paved with Bias: Measuring the Fairness of Explanations

 Haoran Zhang

-Haoran is a third year PhD student in EECS at MIT.
+Haoran is a fourth year PhD student in EECS at MIT.
 He is generally interested in building robust machine learning models that maintain their performance and fairness across out-of-distribution environments, as well as applying such models to the healthcare setting.
 Haoran previously received his M.Sc. at the University of Toronto under the co-supervision of Dr. Marzyeh Ghassemi and Dr. Quaid Morris, and his B.Eng. from McMaster University.

 Kimia Hamidieh